alexanderpohle/alexanderpohle.github.io/_research/orthocones-switzerland.md

 In our taxonomic review, we showed that the Triassic orthoceratoids likely belong to a single lineage, the Trematoceratidae of the Pseudorthoceratida.
 Note that the common labelling of specimens like these as "*Orthoceras*" or "*Michelinoceras*" even in museum exhibitions is incorrect, as these refer to Palaeozoic orthoceratid genera within a well-defined scope.
 In most cases, Triassic orthoceratoids probably belong to *Trematoceras*, although there are at least two further genera (Pohle & Klug 2024).
 With this revised classification, we hope to encourage further research on these taxa.

-### Reference
+### References
 - **Pohle, A.** & Klug, C. (2024).
 Orthoceratoid and coleoid cephalopods from the Middle Triassic of Switzerland with an updated taxonomic framework for Triassic Orthoceratoidea. *Swiss Journal of Palaeontology, 143*, 14. <https://doi.org/10.1186/s13358-024-00307-8>
 - Schastlivceva, N.P.
 (1988).
-Triasovye ortozeratidy i nautilidy SSSR \[Triassic orthoceratoids and nautiloids of the USSR]. *Akademiya Nauk SSSR, Trudy Paleontologicheskogo Instituta, 229*, 1-104.
+Triasovye ortozeratidy i nautilidy SSSR \[Triassic orthoceratoids and nautiloids of the USSR]. *Akademiya Nauk SSSR, Trudy Paleontologicheskogo Instituta, 229*, 1-104. (in Russian).